Hunde im Stress - Hund versteckt sich und schaut verängstigt

 4. Changed social interactions

-5. Changed eating and drinking habits
+5. Changes in eating and drinking habits

 Loss of appetite: Stress can cause a dog to suddenly lose interest in food.

-In this context, our blog post about "Dogs and Water Drinking" may provide valuable tips >>
+In this context, our blog post about "Dogs and Drinking Water" might offer some valuable tips >>

 6. Changes in toilet habits